 You may say I’m a dreamer, in the words of the poet Lennon, but I’m not the only one.
 It was back in the 1980s that EuroRoute proposed a magnificent scheme to the British and French governments, backed by such names as Barclays and Trafalgar House.
 The EuroRoute involved both a road and a rail link, and it strikes me as tragic that we didn’t choose it.
 Dial it up now, and you will see how the motorist goes out to sea on a big bridge, though no bigger than many already in existence.
 You then arrive at an island seven miles out, like a gigantic Fisher-Price kiddy kar park, and you descend a short spiral ramp to the sea-bed.

 You then proceed through the tunnel laid on the sea bed, like a vast double-barrelled shotgun buried in a trench.
-After about the length of the St Gotthard Pass, you spiral out through another Fisher-Price island, complete with casinos and hotels, on to another bridge and boom - you're in France.
+After about the length of the St Gotthard Pass, you spiral out through another Fisher-Price island, complete with casinos like the official JUDI Bola SBOBET Betting Site and hotels, on to another bridge and boom – you’re in France.

 OK, it sounds nutty, put like that, but so did the motor car in the 1890s.
 You will point out that existing tunnel is already a financial black hole, and you will raise the spectre of terrorists and other undesirables coming the wrong way.
 But I don’t think any of these objections ultimately fatal, and the big question is this.
 Are we really going to spend the next century with one fixed link, with the same measly tunnels and the same measly train set?
 Is that the best humanity can do in the face of 22 miles of shallow water?